 In 2012, he represented Team USA as the No. 1 singles player in the World Championship.
 Ross has again been chosen to represent Team USA in 2013 and was named captain of the team by the United States Tennis Association.

-Ross was ranked No. 9 in the world in his age division last year.
+Duncan was ranked No. 9 in the world in his age division four years ago.

 In addition to his playing prowess, Ross is the National Director for Nike Tennis Camps and owner of Peak Performance Tennis.